Understanding funding options

 If you're not eligible for the Australian Government’s Hearing Services Programs, there are still payment options to help make hearing care more accessible:

-• Buy now, pay later with humm: You also have the option to pay for your hearing aids in instalments.
-Credit is provided by Humm BNPL Pty Limited , subject to eligibility and approval.
+- Buy now, pay later with humm: You may also have the option to pay for your hearing aids in instalments.
+Credit is provided by humm^, subject to eligibility and approval.
 Once approved, you can take your hearing aids home and pay it off over time.
 Speak with your clinician to learn more about available instalment options.

 How to apply for the funding programs

-If you meet the eligibility requirements for the HSP, you can apply online for the Australian Government Hearing Services Program; give us a call at 134 432 or visit your local Hearing Australia Centre.
+If you meet the eligibility requirements for the HSP, Voucher or CSO Programs, you can apply online for the Australian Government Hearing Services Program; give us a call at 134 432 or visit your local Hearing Australia Centre.
 Our friendly team will be happy to assist you with the application process.

 Once you’re approved, you’ll have access to a variety of services, including hearing assessments, hearing aid fittings, and ongoing care, all designed to ensure that you get the most out of your hearing aids.